 Mihaly Csikszentmihalyi in his book, Creativity: Flow and the Psychology of Discovery and Invention, states that in our lives we are often monitoring how we look to other people.
 This may make us self-aware and anxious.
 But if we are truly engaged in an activity, we are less likely to be self-conscious and protecting the ego.

 Designing dance activities that engage students, providing challenge while considering the students’ skill level, enables the class to enjoy the creative process.
 They become so engrossed in the discovery, that time disappears along with their self-consciousness.
 There is nothing better than hearing students complain that they can’t believe the time went so fast!

-However, in this dance classroom students should have time to make decisions, question, and to change their minds about what they perceive, think, believe, and understand.
+However, in this dance classroom students should have time to make decisions and question.
+They need time to change their minds about what they perceive, think, believe, and understand.
 A space where they can be their authentic selves without fear of ridicule, judgement, or disapproval.

-Many learning activities are influenced by time efficiency and productivity because these are valued both in the school environment and the commercial environment.
-However creative works’ value is often not known instantly.
+Many learning activities are influenced by time efficiency and productivity.
+Mainly because these factors are valued both in the school environment and the commercial environment.
+However, creative works’ value is often not known instantly.

 The creative process is frequently about a series of explorations sparked by curiosity and connected by seemly unconnected knowledge or skills.

 Education processes and business depend on reinvention.
 Learning needs the time to think and the questions that creativity-based activities bring into the classroom.

 Rather than triaging learning activities, deciding what will give the swiftest and greatest results in the shortest amount of time, teachers need time to sit and think about what they and their students really care about.

 Amy Whittaker, author of Art Thinking, believes that creativity is not just moving on a continuum from point A to point B. It’s inventing a new point B. Creativity is about exploring ideas that are yet to be tested and investigating the unknown.